-least, international terrorism as we know it could not function without the support -- the aid and comfort -- given by the Soviet Union.
+least, international terrorism as we know it could not

+function without the support -- the aid and comfort -- given

+by the Soviet Union.

-First, a large number of terrorists have been trained by the Soviets.
-The infamous "Carlos," for instance, was educated at Patrice Lamumba University in Moscow.
+First, a large number of terrorists have been trained for their foul deeds by the Soviets.
+The infamous "Carlos," for instance, was trained at Patrice Lamumba University in

+Moscow.
 Shortly after leaving, his terrorism career began.
-You can bet he learned more about explosives than literature at ole Lamumba.
+You can bet he learned more about explosiver than literature at ole Camumball.